Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 No business becomes a success unless it successfully manages to tap into the right niche — and dropshipping on Shopify is no exception.

-In fact, getting your niche right is particularly important when it comes to Shopify dropshipping.
-This is because setting up a dropshipping business is a low cost, low risk affair — and if you pick a really ‘saturated’ niche to sell products in, you’ll find yourself competing with a huge range of established dropshippers selling the same items as you (and possibly more cheaply, too).
+If you pick a really saturated niche to sell products in, you’ll find yourself competing with a huge range of established dropshippers selling the same items as you (and possibly cheaper, too).

 There are three main ways to identify a good niche to dropship in: